 key <AB03> { [ c, C, ccedilla, Ccedilla ] };

-binding in Ubuntu 22.04It calls a way to add emojis.
+CTRL-. binding in Ubuntu 22.04It calls a way to add emojis.

-instead, as it was messing with my emacs keybindings.
+I’ve changed it to use SUPER instead, as it was messing with my emacs keybindings.

-The configuration windows can be accessed by running ibus-setup
+The configuration windows can be accessed by running ibus-setup.

 R updated automatically once and I didn’t want to re-install all the packages, so I temporarily switched back to the previous version with: